muratkendir/dist-gis-exercises/docs/basics_of_web_mapping.md

 [USGS WMTS service (Capabilities)](https://mrdata.usgs.gov/mapcache/wmts?service=wmts&request=getCapabilities)

-- Which one is a correct definition for a WMTS connection?
+- Question : Which one is a correct definition for a WMTS connection?

 **A**
 ```javascript